Disturbance (ecology): Anthropogenic disturbance

+Effects

+Immediately after a disturbance there is a pulse of recruitment or regrowth under conditions of little competition for space or other resources.
+After the initial pulse, recruitment slows since once an individual plant is established it is very difficult to displace.
 Because scale-dependent relationships are ubiquitous in ecology, the spatial scale modulates the effect of disturbance on natural communities.
 For example, seed dispersal and herbivory may decrease with distance from the edge of a burn.
 Consequently, plant communities in the interior areas of large fires respond differently than those in smaller fires.
 Although disturbance types have varied on ecosystems, spatial scale likely influences ecological interactions and community recovery from all cases because organisms differ in dispersal and movement capabilities.